prakhar728/repsense/Readme.md

 - `http://localhost:3000/home` — Landing page
 - `http://localhost:3000/routines` — Routine history

+## How it works

+1. Users upload their workout history (CSV).
+2. The system generates a profile and uses it to create routines on request.
+3. When users give feedback (positive, negative, or injury), the system resolves which routine they mean and stores the outcome as episodic memory.
+4. Future prompts are enriched with recent chat context and past routine outcomes to generate better recommendations.
+5. Users can open new chats and still refer to previously generated workouts to improve and provide feedback to the agent.

+## Evaluation and observability

+We integrated Opik tracing to monitor LLM calls and enriched query construction, validating when memory and feedback are used in generation and evaluating output quality.

 ## Routine Feedback Resolution

 Feedback is resolved via a single LLM call that compares the user’s feedback text against the five most recent routine candidates.
 If ambiguous, the system asks a clarification question.